I ended up shooting the photos and videos for the look-book & visuals so you know I had to flex a little when I edited the video/audio tracks too.

 Tracklist Hide Credits

 |B||Love Is Stronger Than Pride (Mad Professor Remix)

 Taken from the Epic release: LOVE DELUXE (53178)

 “Epic” is a trademark of CBS Inc./Marca Reg.

 It’s been a crazy day thinking about the news that came in.
 Thinking about life and how quick it moves at times…

-This is a photo from the last time I seen him.
-Seems just like yesterday I was taking him to go get some Mexican Food in the hood and ordering way to much hot sauce.
+This is a photo from the last time we kicked it.
+Seems just like yesterday I was taking him to go get some Mexican Food in the hood & homie ordered way to much hot sauce.
 HaHa!
 Real Humble Dude and Very Respectful.

 You will be Missed Bruh Bruh!

 I know I’ve been holding back on you guys and I’m making a commitment to start giving you more of a behind the scenes to my art and by this I mean my study sketches, lettering samples, a form of tattoo shop watercolor “art pieces” & photography.
 Thank you for your continued feed back and support.